Why is navigation important?

 Anchor link to section titled "Page header"The page header contains titles and actions for a specific page.

 The page header should, at the very least, contain the page’s title.
-You can optionally add more elements, like buttons.
+You can optionally add more elements, such as buttons.
+For examples, refer to the ui-title-bar web component or TitleBar React component documentation.

 Tip

-Use App Bridge’s TitleBar component to integrate with the Shopify admin’s navigation.
+Use App Bridge’s ui-title-bar web component or TitleBar React component to integrate with the Shopify admin’s navigation.
 This helps your app stay within recommended guidelines.Page title

 Anchor link to section titled "Page title"The page title should be short and describe the general purpose of the page.